-Aside from these scholarships, financial assistance for international students is unfortunately not directly available through Wheaton.
+While each student is responsible for funding their Wheaton education, financial assistance for international students is also available through Wheaton.
 Therefore, each student is responsible for funding their Wheaton education.
 Funds for a full year must be secured before an I-20 allowing entrance into the United States will be issued.
 Funds for the duration of a student's education must also be documented.

 What financial documentation does Wheaton College require for international students?

-All international applicants are required to submit the International Financial Verification Form.
+All international applicants are required to submit the International Financial Verification Form (PDF) or submit the online International Financial Verification Form (JotForm).
 This form helps Wheaton College evaluate the financial resources available to you for your education.
 Strict United States immigration laws require us to verify the ability of international students to pay all tuition and living expenses for the time they are studying in the US.
 Financial verification must be made prior to institutional issuance of a Certificate of Eligibility (Form I-20 or DS-2019).